Workers’ compensation in the ACT

 Your guide to workers' compensation in the Australian Capital Territory

-If you are an employer in the Australia, you should know about your workers' compensation obligations.
+If you are an employer in the Australian Capital Territory, you should know about your workers' compensation obligations.
 This is the scheme whereby workers' that are injured, or worse, on the job can receive compensation for themselves or their families.
 Workers' compensation benefits can include payment of medical costs, ongoing income replacement and more.

 There are seven licensed workers' compensation insurance providers in the ACT.
 If you need a workers' compensation policy, and your business is not an eligible as a self-insurer, you must choose one of the following insurers.